 Many towns have weekly markets for buying fresh produce, meat, etc. There are also "roving markets", e.g. trucks or carts selling produce on a regular basis.
 Once they know you're a regular buyer, they'll stop by roughly the same day and time each week.
 Very handy!

 For mid-week shopping of basic supplies you can visit the small "ma and pop" shops available in any town.
 These shops often sell their goods through a window and have a deceptively large amount of inventory on hand that you just have to know to ask for, including milk, eggs, chicken by the pound, flour, sugar, instant coffee.

-And finally, for buying less common or higher end foods (think dark chocolate, whole grain bread, good coffee, goat cheese, plain yogurt, ground beef, etc.) there is Supermaxi which in our area has stores in Manta and Portoviejo.
-There are also large groceries in the El Paseo shopping malls located in the cities of Manta, Portoviejo, and Bahia.
+And finally, for buying less common or higher end foods (think dark chocolate, whole grain bread, good coffee, goat cheese, plain yogurt, ground beef, etc.) there are major grocery stores (Supermaxi, Mi Comisariato) in the larger cities of Bahia, Portoviejo and Manta.

 7. Travel Logistics

 7.1 How do I arrive to where you are located?